vincentbernat/dashkiosk/docs/android.rst

 to make contact with the receiver, it will try to reload the receiver if the timeout is reached.

+Another interesting setting is the ability to **ignore SSL errors**.
+This can be useful if you need to access a lot of self-signed pages.
+However, if you have an internal root certificate, it is better to add it to the Android system.
+This can be done in the
+preferences: *Security* → *Credential Storage* → *Install from storage*.

 Alternatively, the configuration can be done at compile-time by modifying ``res/xml/preferences.xml``.